billgathen/thinking-in-elm/README.md

 1. [Install Elm](http://elm-lang.org/install)
 1. `git clone https://github.com/billgathen/elm-step-by-step.git`

+Each project has been compiled, so to try the examples on your local machine, run this command in your terminal in the main directory for the example:

+`open index.html`

 When you make a change to one of the `.elm` files in any of the examples, run this command in your terminal, in the main directory for the example:

 `elm make Main.elm --output elm.js`